 In this lesson, Reed provides an overview of the thyroid gland and hormones and the connection to the adrenals.
 You will learn how to do a thyroid self-assessment, how to identify a secondary thyroid condition, and how to interpret results from a thyroid panel.
 Reed also puts it all together with some practical tips for success in your private FDN practice and great business building strategies.

 The final exam is broken up into two different exams.
 One is an intensive written, open book exam and the second is an oral final exam.

 Reed takes pride and a personal interest in the success of every FDN graduate.
-During your exit interview, Reed will welcome you to the FDN family and provide coaching on how you can integrate FDN into your current practice or build a new business around it.
+During your exit interview with Reed or one of his Senior FDN Team Members, you will be welcomed to the FDN family and will be provided coaching on how you can integrate FDN into your current practice or build a new business around it.